Explore

 Extraordinary Grants

 As the name suggests, these are grants made to Circuits that do not fit into the above categories.
-An example would be a Circuit that finds itself in financial difficulty and needs a short-term grant until staffing levels can be restructured.

 All the above grants require a full set of Circuit Accounts so that the need for a grant can be assessed.